seanodotcom/beerfest/README.md

 # beerfest
-Companion app for the LBF 2016
+Companion app for the LBF 2016.

+**v1**: Working for individual Beer Lists.